Easy-to-read medicine information about ibuprofen – what it is, how to take it safely and possible side effects.

-- Do not take other NSAIDs such as diclofenac or naproxen or COX-2s such as celecoxib while taking ibuprofen.
+Do not take other NSAIDs such as diclofenac or naproxen or COX-2s such as celecoxib while taking ibuprofen.
 This can increase your risk of side effects.

-- Taking NSAIDs together with medicines called ACE inhibitors or ARBs and diuretics (water pills) can be harmful to your kidneys.
+Taking NSAIDs together with medicines called ACE inhibitors or ARBs and diuretics (water pills) can be harmful to your kidneys.
 This is called the ‘triple whammy’.
-If you are taking ACE inhibitors and diuretics, tell your doctor or pharmacist before starting ibuprofen.
+If you are taking ACE inhibitors or ARBs and diuretics, tell your doctor or pharmacist before starting ibuprofen.

 - Examples of ACE inhibitors are captopril, cilazapril, enalapril, lisinopril, perindopril and quinapril.

 - Examples of diuretics are furosemide, bumetanide, bendroflumethiazide, chlortalidone, indapamide and metolazone.